Quincy Jones: 1961–1977: Breakthrough and acclaim

+1978–1989: Exploration into pop music

+In 1978, he produced the soundtrack for The Wiz, the musical adaptation of The Wizard of Oz, which starred Michael Jackson and Diana Ross.
+While working on The Wiz, Jackson asked Jones to recommend some producers for his upcoming solo album.
+Jones offered some names but eventually offered to produce the record himself.
+Jackson accepted and the resulting record, Off the Wall, sold about 20 million copies.
+This made Jones the most powerful record producer in the industry at that time.
+Jones and Jackson's next collaboration, Thriller, sold 65 million copies and became the highest-selling album of all time.
+The rise of MTV and the advent of music videos as promotional tools also contributed to Thriller's sales.
+Jones worked on Jackson's album Bad, which sold 45 million copies, and was the last time they worked with each other.
+Audio interviews with Jones are included in the 2001 special editions of Off the Wall, Thriller, and Bad.

 His 1981 album The Dude yielded the hits "Ai No Corrida" (a remake of a song by Chaz Jankel), "Just Once", and "One Hundred Ways", both sung by James Ingram.
 Marking Jones's debut as a film producer, 1985's The Color Purple received 11 Oscar nominations that year, including one for Jones's score.
 Jones, Thomas Newman, and Alan Silvestri are the only composers besides John Williams to have written scores for a Steven Spielberg-directed theatrical feature film.
 Additionally, through this picture, Jones is credited with introducing Whoopi Goldberg and Oprah Winfrey to film audiences around the world.

 After the 1985 American Music Awards ceremony, Jones used his influence to draw most of the major American recording artists of the day into a studio to record the song "We Are the World" to raise money for the victims of famine in Ethiopia.
 When people marveled at his ability to make the collaboration work, Jones explained that he had taped a sign on the entrance reading "Check Your Ego at the Door".
 He was also quoted as saying, "We don't want to make a hunger record in tuxedos", requiring all participants to wear casual clothing in the studio.
-In 1986, he started off Qwest Entertainment to produce theatrical feature films, through Qwest Film and Television, and launched a home video label, Qwest Home Video, in order to manage the home video titles made by the studio, and Qwest Entertainment would continue to operate their pre-existing subsidiaries like Qwest Records, Quincy Jones Productions and Qwest Music Publishing.
+In 1986, Jones started off Qwest Entertainment to produce theatrical feature films, through Qwest Film and Television.
+He launched a home video label, Qwest Home Video, in order to manage the home video titles made by the studio.
+Qwest Entertainment continued to operate their pre-existing subsidiaries like Qwest Records, Quincy Jones Productions and Qwest Music Publishing.